hyeok9855/gfacs/README.md

 # gfacs
 This repository contains the implementation code for our research paper, "Ant Colony Sampling with GFlowNets for Combinatorial Optimization."
+Our implementation is built upon the [DeepACO codebase](https://github.com/henry-yeh/DeepACO).

 ## Dependencies
 - Python 3.11.5